Sales English Conversations: Essential Phrases and Sample Dialogue

 The whole sales conversation can go really smoothly, but if you don’t close the sale, the customer will leave and you won’t achieve your sales goal.

-Once you’ve had a good conversation and feel the customer is ready to make a decision, take charge and move the conversation towards the final point: Paying for the product or signing the contract.
+Once you’ve had a good conversation and feel the customer is ready to make a decision, take charge and move the conversation toward the final point: paying for the product or signing the contract.

 Customer: I guess I like this one in black more than the other one in grey.